rust-lang/rfcs/text/3716-target-modifiers.md

 [future-possibilities]: #future-possibilities

-A possible future extension could be to detect inconsistencies between the ABI of C code an Rust code.
+A possible future extension could be to detect inconsistencies between the ABI of C code and Rust code.
 This would be an interesting extension, but it is not critical for target modifiers as calling into C is inherently unsafe to start with.
 Similarly, another possible future extension could be to catch ABI mismatches when using dynamic linking.